 The converse is, in general, not true.
-The class of $\nabla$-special varieties is closed under taking subvarieties, while the class of bi-algebraic subvarieties is not.
-In the setting of Shimura varieties, the class of bi-algebraic varietes are precisely the class of \emph{weakly special subvarieties} (see \ref{weaklyspec} and \ref{weaklyspeccomp}).
-However, in the setting of mixed period mappings, a general setting including many of the recent results of Ax-Schanuel type, Chiu \cite{Chiu} uses a result of Andr\'e-Deligne to show that every $\nabla$-special subvariety is contained in a proper weakly special subvariety.
-It follows that in this setting that every maximal proper $\nabla$-special subvariety is bi-algebraic.
+The class of $\nabla$-non-generic varieties is closed under taking subvarieties, while the class of bi-algebraic subvarieties is not.
+In the setting of Shimura varieties, the class of bi-algebraic varieties are precisely the class of \emph{weakly special subvarieties} (see \ref{weaklyspec} and \ref{weaklyspeccomp}).
+However, in the setting of mixed period mappings, a general setting including many of the recent results of Ax-Schanuel type, Chiu \cite{Chiu} uses a result of Andr\'e-Deligne to show that every $\nabla$-non-generic subvariety is contained in a proper weakly special subvariety.
+It follows that in this setting every proper $\nabla$-special subvariety is bi-algebraic.